tldr-pages/tldr/CLIENT_SPECIFICATION.md

 Argument		        | Meaning
 ------------------------|--------------------
 `--update`				| Updates the offline cache of pages.
-MUST NOT be implemented if cache is not supported.
+MUST be implemented if cache is supported.
 `--version`, `-v`		| Shows the current version of the client, and the version of this specification that it implements.
 `--list-all`, `-a`		| Lists all the pages in the current platform to the standard output.
 One page name per line.
 Additional decoration MAY be printed to the standard error.